 The Government of Nunavut maintains a Consumer Protection Act that deals with consumer debts only and does not cover commercial or B2B transactions.

-PCM Corp’s mandate is to make our clients lives easier and eliminate risk by being licensed wherever necessary.
+Our mandate is to make our client's lives easier and eliminate risk by being licensed wherever necessary.
 This provides creditors with a “one-stop-shop” for their Canadian collection agency needs.